 Patent documents change over time i.e. patents have different versions produced at different stages of the patent life cycle (the main stages are application and granted).
+For instance, in the UK it is accepted to have an initial title which does not need to be informative but after 18 months the title should have been modified so that it indicates the subject matter.

 MAREC documents cover a time period from 1976 to 2008 for both patent applications and granted patents.
 The following graph shows the distribution over time of applications for patents: